2019 – Pro Stock Rules

 - No addition or removal of metal other than normal balancing.

-- Dart or Angle-Plug heads are permitted.
+- Aftermarket steel heads are permitted.
 No aluminum heads.
-Headers permitted.
+Standard valve angle per manufacturer.

 - High valve covers are permitted.